it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/managing_staff.rst

 #.
 Track training either through a human resources portal or manually through a :download:`worksheet <training_tracker.xls>`
    * NOTE: more on training to be added during phase 2 of bp development.
 #.
 Implement actions for proper logical access in :doc:`User Management <user_management>`
 #.
-Implement actions for proper system configuration in :doc:`Managing Workstations <managing_workstations>`
+Implement actions for proper system configuration in :doc:`Managing Infrastructure <managing_infrastructure>`

 Learn More
 **********************************************